paulray/NICERsoft/README.md

 Please contribute tools you develop!

+(Also note the George Younes has developed some useful tools, see here: https://github.com/georgeyounes/NICERUTIL )

 ## Disclaimer

 All of this code is user contributed!
 Use at your own risk!
 No warranty is